ahernot/tag-indexer/README.md

 ### Beacons
 `.pytags-beacon`: references all files in a directory, with their tags.
+JSON format<br>
-JSON format `.pytags-skipdir`: (NOT IMPLEMENTED) skip parsing of a directory and its subdirectories
+`.pytags-skipdir`: (NOT IMPLEMENTED) skip parsing of a directory and its subdirectories